theopin/tp/docs/UserGuide.md

 >Flag optionality: `/m` (required)

 CheatLogs provides help messages for each command.
 Here is an example from `/add` command.

 ![image](https://i.ibb.co/6wPMRvF/image.png)

 You can disable these help messages by using the `/set /m off` and later when you want to re-enable them again, you can type `/set /m on`.
+> :bulb: We recommend you to turn on the help messages until you are reasonably comfortable with each command.

   Example:
  * `/set /m on`